-When you register a product with the Nest Developer program, we'll allocate your product with a limit of 50 unique Nest accounts.
-When you hit this limit, you'll need to submit your product to Nest for review and approval to obtain access to more Nest accounts.
+When you create a client with the Nest Developer program, we'll allocate your client with a limit of 50 unique user tokens.
+When you hit this limit, you'll need to submit your product to Nest for review and approval to obtain access to more unique user tokens.
 Products submitted for review should be production quality and ready for launch.
 Make sure that you provide complete delivery and testing instructions when requesting any review.

 1.1.
 Products that do not use the official Nest API

 will be rejected.

 1.3.
 Products that exhibit user-visible bugs with significant functional impact will be rejected.